lumen-org/modelbase/README.md

 ### Setup ###

+For normal usage:

 1. Clone this repository into a folder of your choice.
-Let's call it `root`.
+Let's call it `<root>`.
-2. make sure you have a working python 3.5+ on your system
-    * if you don't, you can for example install [anaconda](https://www.continuum.io/downloads) which comes with python
-3. install required packages using pip
-    * Linux: `pip install flask xarray numpy pandas sklearn` on a system shell (*not python shell*)
-    * Windows: `python -m pip install flask xarray numpy pandas sklearn` on a command prompt (*not python shell*)
-    * note: you can use a [virtual Python environment](http://conda.pydata.org/docs/using/envs.html#) in conda or the [virtualenv packages](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to create a so-called virual environment, i.e. a specific python environment that contains only the packages your select.
-This is, however, *not* strictly necessary
+2. Install the `mb_modelbase` package locally, i.e, do `cd <root> && pip install .`

+For development:

-If you simply want to run it, you are done.
-For development, I recommend using PyCharm as an IDE.
+ - I recommend using PyCharm as an IDE.
 You can set the environment to use (if any specific) in PyCharm like [this](https://docs.continuum.io/anaconda/ide_integration#pycharm).
+ - I recommend not installing it as a local package, but instead adding root to the path of python.
+This make the workflow faster, because you do not need to update the local installation when you changed the code in the repository.

 ### Running the ModelBase backend ###

+The repository contains the code for the python package `mb_modelbase` (in the folder with identical name), and this is typically installed to your local python installation.
+It, however, also contains some scripts in the `scripts` directory.
+There, only `ajax.py` is of interest.

+To actually run the backend, just run the python script `ajax.py`, i.e. execute `ajax.py` on a systems shell.
+On windows/anaconda you might need to run it from an Anaconda prompt.
+Note that it requires some command line parameters in order to select the models to load.
+Run  `ajax.py --help` for more information.

-Just run the python script `ajax.py`, i.e. execute `python ajax.py` on a systems shell from the repositories root directory.
-It will start a local Flask Webserver that accepts and answers PQL-queries.
+`ajax.py` will start a local Flask Webserver that accepts and answers PQL-queries.
 See `ajax.py` for more information.

 Note:
  * once run the server doesn't immediatly necessarly produce any output on the command line. *that is normal*
  * don't forget to activate your custom environment, *if you configured one in the process above*.